evan-gaus-neu/ood-partner-work/as4/README.txt

 ------------------
 The beach image was taken from pixabay.com
-The exact url is the following:https://pixabay.com/photos/sunset-beach-sea-waves-shore-sand-6387462/ It was downloaded in a .jpg format and was converted to ppm using a GIMP, a free image processing program.
+The exact url is the following:https://pixabay.com/photos/sunset-beach-sea-waves-shore-sand-6387462/ It was downloaded in a .jpg format and was converted to ppm (and other formats) using a GIMP, a free image processing program.